ZolutionSoftware/Rezolver/doc/Rezolver.Docs/_docfx_proj/docs/nuget-packages/rezolver.microsoft.extensions.dependencyinjection.md

 > on top of this one to enable integration of Rezolver into your Asp.Net core website at an earlier stage of
 > its lifetime.

-This package provides Rezolver's implementation of the Microsoft DI Container which drives the new Asp.Net Core stack.
+This package provides Rezolver's implementation of the Microsoft DI Container abstraction.

+Generally speaking, you'll want to use either the [Asp.Net Core Hosting Integration](rezolver.microsoft.aspnetcore.hosting.md) or the [Generic Host Integration](rezolver.microsoft.extensions.hosting.md) packages - both of which utilise this package anyway - however, if you are writing some other application, then you can use this package directly.

+---

 After adding the package, configuring your Asp.Net website to use Rezolver as the DI container is simple: